 4-2-2- Embedded specimens under concentrated load at the free end(Figure 11)

-Figure 11: Simulations (c) of the rotation of the cross section, (d) of the deflection of the console specimen under point load at the other end(Figure 2b)
+Figure 11: Simulations (c) of the rotation of the cross-section, (d) of the deflection of the console specimen under point load at the other end(Figure 2b)

-Figure 11 shows the simulations (c) of the rotation of the cross section, (d) of the deflection of the console specimen under point load at the other end.
+Figure 11 shows the simulations (c) of the rotation of the cross section (d) of the deflection of the console specimen under point load at the other end.
 For the rotation, the values are in the interval: [8.7.10-7; 1.65.10-5] degree.
 We have the same shape as in Figure 7.

 4-2-3- Bi-supported specimens under uniform load over the entire length (Figure 12)

-Figure 12: Simulations (e) of the rotation of the cross section, (f) of the deflection of the bi-supported specimen under uniform load(Figure 2c)
+Figure 12: Simulations (e) of the rotation of the cross-section, (f) of the deflection of the bi-supported specimen under uniform load(Figure 2c)

 Figure 12 shows the evolutions under Cast3M of the rotation (a) and the deflection (b) of a bi-supported beam under uniform load.
 In both cases, the two quantities have the same appearance as in Figure 6.
 As in practice for a beam in three-point bending.
 The deflection values are included in the interval: [9.42.10-9; 1.79.10-7] m